abhaydevraj/deepfake-detect/README.md

 Model Training and Evaluation
 The script trains the model and evaluates its performance on the validation set.
 The confusion matrix is displayed to provide insights into the model's classification performance.

+Finally we detect the deepfake with overall accuracy of 84.5%.